Large language model: Cost

 Substantial infrastructure is necessary for training the largest models.
 The tendency towards larger models is visible in the list of large language models.
-For example, the training of GPT-2 (i.e. a 1.5-billion-parameters model) in 2019 cost $50,000, while training of the PaLM (i.e. a 540-billion-parameters model) in 2022 cost $8 million, and Megatron-Turing NLG 530B (in 2021) cost around $11 million.
+For example, the training of GPT-2 (i.e. a 1.5-billion-parameter model) in 2019 cost $50,000, while training of the PaLM (i.e. a 540-billion-parameter model) in 2022 cost $8 million, and Megatron-Turing NLG 530B (in 2021) cost around $11 million.
 The qualifier "large" in "large language model" is inherently vague, as there is no definitive threshold for the number of parameters required to qualify as "large".
-GPT-1 of 2018 has 117 million parameters.

 Fine-tuning

 Before being fine-tuned, most LLMs are next-token predictors.
 The fine-tuning shapes the LLM's behavior via techniques like reinforcement learning from human feedback (RLHF) or constitutional AI.

 Instruction fine-tuning is a form of supervised learning used to teach LLMs to follow user instructions.
 In 2022, OpenAI demonstrated InstructGPT, a version of GPT-3 similarly fine-tuned to follow instructions.

-Reinforcement learning from human feedback (RLHF) involves training a reward model to predict which text humans prefer.
+RLHF involves training a reward model to predict which text humans prefer.
 Then, the LLM can be fine-tuned through reinforcement learning to better satisfy this reward model.

-Since humans typically prefer truthful, helpful and harmless answers, RLHF favors such answers.
+Inference

+Inference is the process of providing input to a trained large language model and receiving generated output, such as text, images, code, or other files.

+Hosted inference runs a language model on remote AI data centers and makes the output available to users over the Internet.

+Some open-weight language models can be downloaded and run locally on a personal computer.
+The model files are stored on local storage, while during inference the model weights and other data are held in memory for processing.

 Architecture

 LLMs are generally based on the transformer architecture, which leverages an attention mechanism that enables the model to process relationships between all elements in a sequence simultaneously, regardless of their distance from each other.
+Peng et al. (2023) proposed state-space representation models as an alternative.

 Attention mechanism and context window

 When each head calculates, according to its own criteria, how much other tokens are relevant for the "it_" token, note that the second attention head, represented by the second column, is focusing most on the first two rows, i.e. the tokens "The" and "animal", while the third column is focusing most on the bottom two rows, i.e. on "tired", which has been tokenized into two tokens.

 In order to find out which tokens are relevant to each other within the scope of the context window, the attention mechanism calculates "soft" weights for each token, more precisely for its embedding, by using multiple attention heads, each with its own "relevance" for calculating its own soft weights.
 For example, the small (i.e. 117M parameter sized) GPT-2 model has had twelve attention heads and a context window of only 1k tokens.
-In its medium version it has 345M parameters and contains 24 layers, each with 12 attention heads.
-For the training with gradient descent a batch size of 512 was utilized.

-Google's Gemini 1.5, introduced in February 2024, can have a context window of up to 1 million tokens.